-Procedure 11 Findings Verify that LGHL has control and ownership of Custodial Accounts, As part of its Custodial Account infrastructure, Luno engages with Third-party crypto asset custody infrastructure providers (the "Custody Partners") listed in procedure 10.
-Third-Party Custody Partners: At the Snapshot Date, Moore performed a walkthrough observation of representatives of LGHL accessing LGHL's accounts held with the Custody Partners, confirming their credentials, including two-factor authentication.
+Procedure 11 Findings Verify that LGHL has control and ownership of Custodial Accounts, listed in procedure 10.
+As part of its Custodial Account infrastructure, Luno engages with Third-party crypto asset custody infrastructure providers (the "Custody Partners") instea in procedure 25 Third-Party Custody Partners: At the Snapshot Date, Moore performed a walkthrough observation of representatives of LGHL accessing LGHL's accounts held with the Custody Partners, confirming their credentials, including two-factor authentication.
 Moore inspected the asset balances displayed and captured these details through time-stamped screenshots for documentation.
 For each Custody Partner workspace: Moore provided LGHL with a specific amount of crypto asset to execute a "send-to-self" transaction.
 After receiving the transaction hash, Moore inspected the transaction details on the corresponding blockchain, noting the amount, timestamp, and "Sending" addresses matched the specific parameters communicated.
 Signature Addresses: For each in-scope Signature Address, Moore either: a.
 Obtained a corresponding digital signature generated by LGHL using a custom message provided by Moore.
 Moore confirmed that each digital signature was signed by the private key associated with a public address on LGHL's listing.

-blockchain, noting the amount, timestamp, and "Sending" addresses matched the specific parameters communicated.
-Moore confirmed no discrepancies in the verification process of the above , , , , , , b.
-Moore provided LGHL with a specific amount of a crypto asset to
+Moore provided LGHL with a specific amount of a crypto asset to execute a "send-to-self" transaction.
+After receiving the transaction hash, Moore inspected the transaction details on the corresponding blockchain, noting the amount, timestamp, and "Sending" addresses matched the specific parameters communicated.
+Moore confirmed no discrepancies in the verification process of the above procedures.
+The names of the Custody Partners are kent confidential for security reasons